cosmos/cosmos-sdk/x/vesting/README.md

 # x/vesting

-The x/vesting provides vesting account implementation for x/accounts account.
+The x/vesting module provides the implementation for vesting accounts within the x/accounts module.